gardenfi/garden-sol/README.md

 **Introduction**

-This repository contains the Solidity smart contracts for the Garden Finance project.
-These contracts are designed to facilitate decentralized Exchange, Payment channels, HTLCs, and Staking functionalities within the Ethereum ecosystem.
+This repository contains the solidity smart contracts for the Garden Finance project.
+These contracts are designed to facilitate payment channels, HTLCs, and staking functionalities within the ethereum ecosystem.

 **Smart Contract Breakdown**